All Episodes

 As ill-timed as it was, Holder's announcement nevertheless clearly confirmed what was plainly suggested by Obama's Pittsburgh speech.

-His top priority is not to stop the spill, but to shift blame away from himself, and to forever tar his opponents with responsibility for a catastrophe made far worse by his own spectacular mismanagement.
+His top priority is not to stop the spill, but to shift blame away from himself and to forever tar his opponents with responsibility for a catastrophe made far worse by his own spectacular mismanagement.

 Washington Examiner editorial.

-To the phones to the phones.
+All right, Tate, to the phones, to the phones.

-Lots of primary elections going on, a lot of things going on in Nevada, California, Arkansas.
+A lot of things going on in Nevada, California, Arkansas.

-You don't have to just be from those states to weigh in because today is a good day to take stock of Tea Party clout, uh, the states where it's really going to work well, and the states where maybe it might not be the greatest thing to have going for you, whatever that means.
+You don't have to just be from those states to weigh in because today is a good day to take stock of Tea Party clout, the states where it's really going to work well, and the states where maybe it might not be the greatest thing to have going for you, whatever that means.

-Uh just uh just a big mishmash of talk show narratives that we can have with regard to today's elections.
+Just a big mishmash of talk show narratives that we can have with regard to today's elections.

-And in fact, along those lines, let's go to Cedar Rapids, Iowa David.
+And in fact, along those lines, let's go to Cedar Rapids, Iowa, David.

 Mark Davis, you are on the Rush Limbaugh show.

-Mark Davis filling in.
+Mark Davis, filling in.

 How are you?